Data Breach Lawsuit

 In December 2016, Yahoo announced that 1 billion users’ information had been stolen in August 2013.
 This occurred just a few months after Yahoo announced that 500 million users’ data had been breached in 2014.
 This information included names, email addresses, dates of birth, phone numbers, passwords, etc. (Check these FAQs on the Yahoo data breach and how it might affect you.)

 Around the same time, several mega-breaches involving LinkedIn, Tumblr, MySpace, and Dropbox surfaced.
-The breaches occurred in 2012 and 2013, but the hundreds of millions of stolen email addresses and passwords were now for sale in online black markets.
+The breaches occurred in 2012 and 2013, but the hundreds of millions of stolen email addresses and passwords later surfaced—for sale—in online black markets.

 In light of the data breaches cited above, tech companies urged consumers to change their passwords, and Netflix and Facebook (not affected by the breaches, as far as we know) reset customers’ passwords as well, for safety’s sake.

 But a data breach doesn’t go away after a company updates their security measures, or after a consumer updates his or her password/PIN.
 A breach that occurred years ago can come back to haunt the users whose information was stolen.

 The potentially devastating effects are why these breaches so often lead to huge settlements for victims.

 Breaches Spur Multimillion-Dollar Settlements